artem-sharipov/pong/README.md

 - No game engine - just a single [raylib](https://www.raylib.com/index.html) library

-- The [raylib](https://www.raylib.com/index.html) library  library is pulled at build time from its [official repository on Github](https://github.com/raysan5/raylib).
+- The [raylib](https://www.raylib.com/index.html) library is pulled at build time from its [official repository on Github](https://github.com/raysan5/raylib).

 - Supported building of the game for Windows and GNU/Linux